Child kidnapping in Kansas City, Kansas leads to high-speed chase

-KANSAS CITY, KS (KCTV) -- A 2-year-old boy was safely recovered Thursday following a high-speed chase after being kidnapped in Kansas City, KS, according to police.
+Kansas City, KS (KCTV) -- A 2-year-old boy was safely recovered Thursday following a high-speed chase after being kidnapped in Kansas City, Kansas, according to police.

-Police responded about 11:30 a.m. to North 26th Street and Wood Avenue, where they said a woman grabbed the child and took off in a blue-gray Dodge Charger.
+Police responded about 11:30 a.m. to North 26th Street and Wood Avenue, where they said a woman got into a car that had the child inside and took off in the blue-gray Dodge Charger.

+Police said the boy's father had gotten out of the car to talk with someone and left the child and the keys inside.
+A woman jumped into the car and fled.

 Police followed, and Kansas Highway Patrol joined the chase, which ended up southbound on U.S. 69 Highway.

-Kansas troopers used stop-sticks to blow three of the car's tires on the highway near 247th Street, just north of Louisburg in southern Johnson County, Kansas.
+Kansas troopers used stop-sticks to blow three of the car's tires on the highway near 247th Street, which is just north of Louisburg in southern Johnson County, Kansas.

+The chase went through three different counties and covered 36 miles.
+At times, the stolen car reached 120 mph.

+“This individual was not slowing down or stopping, so they deployed those and they were able to disable the vehicle and bring it to a peaceful conclusion," said Nancy Chartrand with the KCKCPD.
+"It appears the child is uninjured, as well as the driver who was taken into custody.”

 The boy was safely recovered from the scene, and the woman was taken into custody.